 The NPH Action Fund is helping to plan for Bay Area communities to secure revenue for affordable housing on the ballot.
 Alameda, Marin, San Francisco, Santa Clara, Sonoma and other jurisdictions are all considering measures in 2026 to provide individuals and families with affordable places to live.
 With uncertainty from federal and state budgets, these local measures provide stable funding for the Bay Area that cannot be taken away by the state or federal governments.

-Recent Election Results
+2025 Special Election Results

 Local Measures

-Support: PASSED with 70.39% support
+- PASSED with 57.14% support